Suzanna-Linn/slua/docs/moving-datatypes.md

 - SLua quaternion and uuid are derived from userdata and are reference types.
   - rotation is an alternative name for quaternion, internally there is only the type quaternion.

-- SLua integer is derived from the internal type "light userdata" that stores the data in the TValue like the primitive types.
-  - "light userdata" returns "userdata" as type.

 The format of the TValue is:
 - 8 bytes : value (for primitive types) or pointer (for reference types)